dhamukotti/AssertmentUI360/README.md

 #Overview

 The WareGo Order Tracking System is a React.js-based web application designed to track orders efficiently.
-It provides real-time updates on order statuses, estimated delivery times, and order history.
+It provides real-time updates on order statuses and order history.

 #Features